 When we receive the completed enrollment information within 30 days after the marriage, coverage will become effective on the first of the month following the date of marriage.
-If we don't receive the enrollment information within 30 days of marriage, see the Open Enrollment provision later in this section.
+If we don't receive the enrollment information within 30 days of marriage, see the Open Enrollment provision.